-Note: The FQDN is automatically copied to the Hostname field of the Server Certificate dialog box during the generation of the Spectrum Control server certificate.
-See "GUI - Managing server certificates" on page 31.
+Note: The FQDN, which you enter, is automatically copied to the Hostname field of the Server Certificate dialog box during the generation of the Spectrum Control server certificate, as explained in "GUI - Managing server certificates" on page 32.

-Figure 12.
+Figure 13.
 Settings dialog box